(0,2) Mirror Symmetry on homogeneous Hopf surfaces: Embeddings of Superconformal vertex algebras from Killing spinors

 \subsection{$N=2$ supersymmetry from the $F$-term and $D$-term equations}

-Our main goal in this section is to prove that, under natural assumptions studied in Section \ref{sec:FDterms}, the vectors $J_0$ and $J$ (see \eqref{eq:Jmas} and \eqref{eq:Jmasdilaton}) induce $N=2$ superconformal structures on the universal superaffine vertex algebra associated to $\left(\mathfrak{g},\qf{\cdot}{\cdot}\right)$.
+Our main goal in this section is to prove that, under natural conditions studied in Section \ref{sec:FDterms}, the vectors $J_0$ and $J$ (see \eqref{eq:Jmas} and \eqref{eq:Jmasdilaton}) induce embeddings of $N=2$ superconformal algebras on the universal superaffine vertex algebra associated to $\left(\mathfrak{g},\qf{\cdot}{\cdot}\right)$.
 As a consequence of Proposition \ref{prop:pasoprimero} and Proposition \ref{prop:pasoprimdil}, this reduces to proving the identities (see Remark \ref{rem:tech})

 We start by proving the identity \eqref{eq:N2SCVAparte2}.
 Firstly, we find a more convenient expression for the vector $H_0$ defined in \eqref{eq:NSmas0}.

 \begin{lemma} Assume that $l \oplus \overline{l}$ satisfies the $F$-term equation \eqref{eq:Fterm}.
 Then the vector $H_0$ defined by \eqref{eq:NSmas0} can be written as follows: